Asset Location: The Missing Piece in Your Investment Puzzle?

 The downside?
 You’ll pay taxes on dividends, interest, and capital gains as the account grows, even if you aren’t taking distributions or withdrawals.

 Taxable accounts are incredibly versatile.
 Need to fund a big expense before retirement?
 No problem.
 Want to minimize taxes in retirement by strategically realizing capital gains?
-Totally doable.
+It’s totally doable.

 Why All Three Buckets Can Be Beneficial

 If you’re thinking, “Can’t I just pick one bucket and call it a day?”—hang tight for a second.
-Each bucket has unique benefits and drawbacks, and the real magic happens when you combine them strategically.
+Each bucket has unique benefits and drawbacks; the magic happens when you combine them strategically.

 Here’s why you may benefit from a mix of pre-tax, post-tax, and taxable accounts:

-1. Tax Flexibility in Retirement Imagine you’re retired and need $180,000 for living expenses.
+1. Tax Flexibility in Retirement: Imagine you’re retired and need $180,000 for living expenses per year.
 If all your money is in a Traditional IRA, every dollar you withdraw will be taxed as ordinary income.
 But if you can pull $90,000 from a Roth IRA (tax-free) and $90,000 from your Traditional IRA, you’ll stay in a lower tax bracket and likely pay far less in taxes overall.

 2. Protection Against Tax Law Changes The Tax Cuts and Jobs Act (TCJA) expires in 2025; who knows what tax rates will look like after that?
 By having money in all three buckets, you’re hedging against future tax changes.
 If rates go up, you can rely more on your Roth IRA.
-If they stay the same, your Traditional IRA might still be the best bet.
+Your Traditional IRA might still be the best bet if they stay the same.

 3. RMD Management Having funds in taxable and Roth accounts allows you to reduce RMDs from pre-tax accounts, which can help control your taxable income in retirement.